 Winters will be knocking your doors anytime soon and you need to stay prepared for it.
-In addition to warm clothes, you will want your surrounding warm and cozy.
-So, you must have an efficient and effective room heater.
+In addition to warm clothes, you will want your surrounding to be warm and cozy.
+This calls for an efficient and effective room heater.
 Whether it is your office, clinic or home, room heaters are one of the best ways to fight the freezing temperature.
-So, which room heater is the best for you this winter?
+So, which room heater is the best for you, this winter?
 To get an answer to it, you need to learn more about room heaters below.

 Features a room heater must have

 - There should be a heat setting option to change temperature according to the outside and room temperature.
-A single option will require you to switch the heater on and off quite frequently.
+A single heating setting will require you to switch the heater on and off quite frequently.

 - It should have good a star rating.
 Remember a larger heater is ought to consume more watts.